medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 #### 2.1.2 Receiver-side validation

-* The receiver **SHALL** ensure the validity of the received incoming messages before further processing.
+* The receiver **SHALL** ensure the validity of the received incoming messages according to the relevant FHIR Implementation Guide(s) (IG) before further processing.
 * Receivers **SHALL** accept non-critical warnings but **SHALL** reject messages that violate mandatory constraints and rules.
 * The sender **SHALL** ensure the validity of the received incoming acknowledgements and ensure that they correctly reference the original message.
 If an Acknowledgement is not valid, the receiver **SHALL** contact the sending system through alternative communication channels to inform them that their acknowledgement messages are not conformant.